Holy Saturday: Roman Catholicism

 In the Catholic Church, the altar remains stripped completely bare (following the Mass of the Lord's Supper on Maundy Thursday).
 The celebration of the Sacraments is extremely limited: Holy Communion is given only as Viaticum to the dying; while penance, Anointing of the Sick and baptism may be administered because they, like Viaticum, are helpful to ensuring salvation for the dying.
 The day is the second day of the Paschal fast as outlined in Sacrosanctum Concilium, Article 110.
-In the Roman Catholic Church, plenary indulgence is obtained if two or more faithfuls pray the Holy Rosary or if the faithful attends the celebration of the Easter Vigil and renews their baptismal promises, which are part of the liturgy of the same Mass.
+In the Roman Catholic Church, plenary indulgence is obtained if two or more faithfuls pray the Holy Rosary or if the faithful attend the celebration of the Easter Vigil and renew their baptismal promises, which are part of the liturgy of the same Mass.

 Catholics typically perform the sacrament of Baptism on Holy Saturday Mass.